swcarpentry/git-novice/_episodes/14-supplemental-rstudio.md

 > > dir.create("./graphs")
 > > ```
 > > {: .language-r}
-> > Then open up the `.gitignore` file from the righ-hand panel of Rstudio and add
+> > Then open up the `.gitignore` file from the right-hand panel of Rstudio and add
 > > `graphs/` to the list of files to ignore.
 > {: .solution}
 {: .challenge}